CHILDRIGHT2SLeep VIENNA CONFERENCE

 -

-Explore the latest advancements in paediatric sleep medicine at our Industry Showcase on May 5-6, 2025.
-Connect with leading companies and organizations presenting innovative products, services, and technologies designed to enhance clinical practice and research in sleep health.
+Our Industry Showcase on May 5-6, 2025 explored the latest advancements in paediatric sleep medicine.
+Attendees connected with leading companies and organizations who presented innovative products, services, and technologies designed to enhance clinical practice and research in sleep health.

 -

-Join us for an evening of networking and fine dining at the Gala Dinner, held at the charming Fuhrgassl-Huber.
-Connect with fellow participants, faculty, and industry leaders in a relaxed setting, while enjoying a curated menu that showcases regional cuisine.
+The Gala Dinner, held at the charming Fuhrgassl-Huber, was an evening of networking and fine dining.
+Attendees connected with fellow participants, faculty, and industry leaders in a relaxed setting, while enjoying a curated menu that showcased regional cuisine.

 Conference Registration